 Minimum Requirement #6: Runoff Treatment: This requirement applies to the new plus replaced hard surfaces and the converted vegetation areas.
 The following require construction of stormwater treatment facilities: i.)
 Projects in which the total of pollution-generating hard surface (PGHS) is 5,000 square feet or more in a threshold discharge area of the project, or ii.) projects in which the total of pollution-generating pervious surfaces (PGPS) - not including permeable pavements is 0.75 acres or more in a threshold discharge area, and from which there will be a surface discharge in a natural or man-made conveyance system from the site.
 The project's total amount of PGHS is more than 5,000 square feet.
 Runoff treatment is required for the new parking lot.
-At this time, runoff treatment facilities have not been designed for this project, but stormfilter catch basins will likely be the mode of treatment for parking lot runoff.

 Minimum Requirement #7: Flow Control: This requirement applies to projects that discharge stormwater directly, or indirectly through a conveyance system, into a fresh waterbody.
 Flow control is not required for projects that discharge directly or indirectly to a Flow Control-Exempt Receiving Water (Appendix I-E in the 2014 SWMMWW).
 The following circumstances require achievement of the standard flow control requirement for western Washington: i.)
-Projects in which the total of effective impervious surfaces is 10,000 square feet or more in a threshold discharge area, or ii.) projects that convert 0.75 acres or more of vegetation to lawn or landscape, or iii.) projects that through a combination of hard surfaces and converted vegetation areas cause a 0.15 cubic feet per second (cfs) increase or greater in the 100-year flow frequency between existing and developed conditions from a threshold discharge area as estimated using the Western Washington Hydrology Model or other approved model and 15-minute time steps.
+Projects in which the total of effective impervious surfaces is 10,000 square feet or more in a threshold discharge area, or ii.) projects that convert 0.75 acres or more of vegetation to lawn or landscape, or iii.) projects that through a combination of hard surfaces and converted vegetation areas cause a 0.15 cubic feet per second (cfs) increase or greater in the 100-year flow frequency between existing and developed conditions from a

+250 4th Avenue South, Suite 200 Edmonds, WA 98020 ph.
+425.778.8500 | f.
+425.778.5536 www.cgengineering.com threshold discharge area as estimated using the Western Washington Hydrology Model or other approved model and 15-minute time steps.
 The project will cause greater than a 0.15 cfs increase between existing and developed 100-year flow frequencies and Flow Control is required.
-See Section IV for more.